-With an ever-evolving tech stack, your sales reps need to work with tools such as Sales Simplify that integrate with their current workflow and have all the necessary and relevant functionalities, thus allowing them to improve and scale.
+With an ever-evolving tech stack, your sales reps need to work with lead nurturing tools such as Sales Simplify that integrate with their current workflow and have all the necessary and relevant functionalities, thus allowing them to improve and scale.
 One crucial component of sales enablement can be to select these tools and help train your sales reps.

 Recruiting, training, educating, and retaining the right sales professionals is critical for business growth.
 New recruits require insightful onboarding, mentorship, and training in business methodologies, systems, objectives, and tools.
 Everyone requires ongoing training to stay up to date with industry trends.